evannirob/XASS-BOT-V3.0/README.md

 ## 🛠️ Bot Info

-> **XASS** is a powerful Messenger ChatBot built with Node.js.
+> **SCS** is a powerful Messenger ChatBot built with Node.js.
 It comes with several features like:
 - Auto-reply to messages
 - Group moderation
 - Image/media handling